 The Company is also working to establish additional sources of non-dilutive funding, including collaborations and grant funding that can augment the balance sheet as the Company works to reduce spending to levels that can be increasingly offset by growing Lymphoseek revenue.
 In particular, substantial progress on the Manocept platform has resulted in several promising opportunities, including our R-NAV venture, which we believe may further expand the Company's pipeline but requires less near-term funding from Navidea than the two Phase 3 neurological development programs.
-We plan to focus our resources in 2015 primarily on increasing sales of Lymphoseek and development of products based on the Manocept platform.
+We plan to focus our resources for the remainder of 2015 and into 2016 primarily on increasing sales of Lymphoseek and development of products based on the Manocept platform.
 Although management believes that it will be able to achieve these objectives, they are subject to a number of variables beyond our control, including the nature and timing of any partnering opportunities, the ability to modify contractual commitments made in connection with these programs, and the timing and expense associated with suspension or alteration of clinical trials, and consequently we cannot assure you that we will be able to achieve our objective of bringing our expenses in line with our revenues, and we may need to seek additional debt or equity financing if we cannot achieve that objective in a timely manner.

-As stated above, we believe that our current cash balance, as augmented by our recent financing with CRG, and in conjunction with projected revenue growth derived from sales of Lymphoseek, provides us with a solid foundation with which to build our business.
-Our capital position is further supported by the continuing availability of capital under the credit facility with Platinum, our ability to control expenses, the potential for partnership funding, and the potential to access capital markets through our shelf registration, provide us with adequate financial resources to continue to fund our business plan for the foreseeable future and enable us to reach breakeven cash flow from operations in the first quarter of 2016.
-However, we cannot assure you that Lymphoseek will generate our expected levels of sales and cash flow.
+As stated above, we believe that our current cash balance, as augmented by our recent financing with CRG, and in conjunction with projected revenue growth derived from sales of Lymphoseek, provides us with the foundation with which to build our business.
+Our capital position is further supported by access to existing funding facilities, our ability to control expenses, the potential for partnership funding, and the potential to access capital markets through our shelf registration, provide us with adequate financial resources to continue to fund our business plan.
+We continually monitor our cash flows and financial projections with the goal of reaching cash flow breakeven from operations as soon as possible.
+At this time, we believe that meeting our previous guidance of achieving cash flow breakeven from operations during the first quarter of 2016 is still possible depending on the level of continued revenue growth we achieve over the next five months, the structure and timing of potential payments associated with ongoing asset divestiture discussions, and our ability to contain and/or significantly reduce our operating expenditures.
+During 2015, we have continued making limited investment in the NAV4694 clinical trial process based on our expectation that we will be successful in ultimately securing a partnership that will provide us some level of return on this investment which is incremental to the carrying costs we are presently incurring.
+However, we cannot assure you that Lymphoseek will generate our expected levels of sales and cash flow or that the partnership discussions in which we are engaged will yield the level of return we are anticipating.
 We will continue to evaluate our time lines, strategic needs, and balance sheet requirements.
 We cannot assure you that if we attempt to raise additional capital through debt, royalty, equity or otherwise, we will be successful in doing so on terms acceptable to the Company, or at all.
 We also cannot assure you that we will be able to gain access and/or be able to execute on securing new development opportunities, successfully obtain regulatory approval for and commercialize new products, achieve significant product revenues from our products, or achieve or sustain profitability in the future.